 What is Trigeminal Neuralgia?

-In this article we would like to talk about bio-mechanical considerations as an underlying cause for nervous system dysfunction and tri-geminal neuralgia.
 Our blogging efforts have always been about disseminating new ideas that are not commonly talked about in MAINSTREAM health circles.
-Oftentimes in order to get well one has to take the road less traveled.
+Oftentimes in order to get well, one has to take the road less traveled.

 Two Mechanisms-Upper Cervical Spine Instability and Nervous System Interference

 Several theories exist explaining how an upper neck injury can cause neurological problems throughout the body.
 We have linked in articles that explain what each of these is and how they can cause abnormal nervous system function.

 How Does all of this relate to TN?